-Cause Confirming Method Solution e2prom cannot be read.
-This fault persists after the servo drive is powered off and on several times.
+Cause Confirming Method Solution The Finer AT data in the This fault persists after the servo drive is powered off and on several times.
 Replace the servo drive.

 • EE11.2: Failed to update e2prom by bus Cause:

 The communication is normal but the information in the e2prom is wrong or lost.